-He is the author of more than 30 articles and chapters about American politics, public policy; legislative politics; executive politics; race and ethnicity; and political representation; including in the American Journal of Political Science; the Journal of Politics; the British Journal of Political Science; Political Research Quarterly; and Legislative Studies Quarterly.
-His book Congress in Black and White (Cambridge University Press) won the best book on race and politics award from the American Political Science Association.
+He is the author of more than 30 articles and chapters about American politics, public policy; legislative politics; executive politics; race and ethnicity; and political representation; including in the American Political Science Review; the American Journal of Political Science; the Journal of Politics; the British Journal of Political Science; Political Research Quarterly; and Legislative Studies Quarterly.
+His book Congress in Black and White (Cambridge University Press), about the best ways to redistrict to protect voting rights, won the best book on race and politics award from the American Political Science Association.
 His research has been funded by the Russell Sage Foundation, the Leonardo DiCaprio Foundation, and the MIT Election Data Science Center.
 Grose's research has been profiled in the Washington Post, the New York Times, the Wall Street Journal, Buzzfeed, the Houston Chronicle, National Public Radio, NBC, and other media outlets.

 In 2020, Dr. Grose was named the Herman Brown Distinguished Scholar, an award given annually to a U.S. political scientist.
 He previously received the CQ Press award for the best paper on legislative studies presented at the American Political Science Association meeting.
 He is also a previous recipient of the Carl Albert award for the best dissertation in legislative politics from the American Political Science Association.